llliphys/VASP-WANNIER/README.md

 python pycell.py -i POSCAR -x 2 -y 2 -z 1 -v 20
 ```
 Here `-x 2 -y 2 -z 1` builds a supercell of
-the size 2x2x1 along the a, b, c directions
-and `-v 20` sets the vacuum size to 20 angstrom.
+the size 2x2x1 and `-v 20` sets the vacuum size to 20 A.